PEOPLE

 Roshan Kenia, M.S. in CS

-Roshan is a first year Master’s student studying Computer Science whose focus is at the intersection of machine learning and biomedical imaging.
+Roshan is a second-year Master’s student studying Computer Science whose focus is at the intersection of machine learning and biomedical imaging.
 He is currently working on using Vision Transformer (ViT) models to capture the eye-tracking of clinicians as they view OCT reports.
 He obtained his undergraduate degree in Computer Science from Stony Brook University.

 Roshan is interning at MIT Lincoln Laboratory.